MY PERSONAL EXPERIENCE

 We all know the brutal and staggering statistics.
 The United Nations Commission documents that 1.5 to 2 million children each year are subjected to rape, sexual abuse, kidnapping, starvation, forced labor and forced prostitution.
 President Obama stated that trafficking “…is barbaric, and it is evil, and it has no place in a civilized world.”
 Sexual trafficking in the Philippines is the fourth largest source of income in the Gross National Product.
 300,000 sexual tourists come from Japan alone every year.
 25% of all sexual tourists worldwide come from the United States.

-Join me in this very personal journey back to the invisible world of forced child prostitution where victims longingly observe the “normal kids” through a one way looking glass.
+Join me in this very personal journey back to the invisible world of child sex trafficking where victims longingly observe the “normal kids” through a one way looking glass.
 Help us as we turn the lens on the reality of sex trafficking in a deep commitment to mobilizing compassion and saving lives.

 The first stage of our work is doing research, making the contacts in the Philippines, and visiting the places in Cagyan D’Oro where I grew up.
 Film cameras will be rolling constantly.